U.S. Department of Transportation

 The Interactive Highway Safety Design Model (IHSDM) is a suite of software analysis tools used to evaluate the safety and operational effects of geometric design decisions on highways.

-IHSDM is a decision-support tool, which provides estimates of a highway design's expected safety and operational performance and checks existing or proposed highway designs against relevant design policy values.
-Results of the IHSDM support decisionmaking in the highway design process.
+IHSDM is a decision-support tool that provides estimates of a highway design's expected safety and operational performance and checks existing or proposed highway designs against relevant design policy values.
+Results of the IHSDM support decision making in the highway design process.
 Intended users include highway project managers, designers, and traffic and safety reviewers in State and local highway agencies and in engineering consulting firms.

 The IHSDM, which supports the Data-Driven Safety Analysis initiative that is part of Federal Highway Administration’s (FHWA's) Every Day Counts 3 efforts, includes six evaluation modules (Crash Prediction, Design Consistency, Intersection Review, Policy Review, Traffic Analysis, and Driver/Vehicle).
 This Web site summarizes the capabilities and applications of the IHSDM evaluation modules, and provides a library of the research reports documenting their development.

-The IHSDM – HSM Predictive Method 2015 Release (version 11.0.1, October 2015) may be downloaded free of charge at http://www.ihsdm.org.
-The new version includes major enhancements to the Policy Review Module, which was expanded to include policy checks for rural multilane highways.
+The IHSDM – HSM Predictive Method 2016 Release (version 12.0.0, September 2016) may be downloaded free of charge at http://www.ihsdm.org.
 User technical support is also available free of charge at IHSDM.Support@dot.gov and 202–493–3407.
 Two IHSDM Training Courses are available through the FHWA’s National Highway Institute.